 Road - A road is any way over which there is a public right of passage including its verge.
-A road is therefore not confined to only publicly adopted roads used by motor vehicles as defined by Section 151 of the Roads (Scotland) Act 1984.
+A road is therefore not confined to only publicly adopted roads used by motor vehicles as defined under Section 151 of the Roads (Scotland) Act 1984.

-Roads Authority - The term given to the Council in its role exercising statutory functions under Roads legislation.
-Where trunk roads are concerned, Transport Scotland is the relevant roads authority.
+Roads Authority - The term given to the Council in its role exercising statutory functions under roads legislation.
+Where trunk roads are concerned, Transport Scotland is the relevant Roads Authority.